Craftivist Collective: History

-She didn't feel like she fitted into any of the activist groups she joined in London.
+She didn't feel like she fit into any of the activist groups she joined in London.
 She had been cross-stitching as a hobby since the age of 18 and in August 2008 had the 'light bulb' idea to combine the two.

 Corbett set up the Lonely Craftivist blog in 2008 and began receiving comments and emails from people around the world asking to join in.
-She held a first meeting and got in touch with sociologist Betsy Greer who coined the word 'craftivism' in 2003 by.
-Greer was encouraging so Corbett founded and co-ordinated a national group called Craftivist Collective.
-In 2012 she went part-time at her Oxfam job to devote more time to the collective, and in October 2012 gave up her job to work full-time for Craftivist Collective.
+She held a first meeting and got in touch with sociologist Betsy Greer who coined the word 'craftivism' in 2003.
+Greer encouraged Corbett to found and coordinate a national group called Craftivist Collective.
+In 2012, Corbett went part-time at her Oxfam job to devote more time to the collective, and in October 2012 she gave up her job to work full-time for Craftivist Collective.

-Activities

-The group have worked with Christian Aid, One World Week, Oxfam, Save the Children, People & Planet, Toms Shoes, Bystander Revolution, UNICEF, and War on Want.

-They have run workshops at the Greenbelt festival, Hayward Gallery, NUS Student Conference, Queen Elizabeth Hall, Secret Cinema, Secret Garden Party, Sheffield Doc/Fest, Southbank Centre, Tate Britain, UCL, Victoria and Albert Museum/Coats, Wilderness Festival and the Women's Library.

-The group’s work has been exhibited at the Bluecoat gallery in Liverpool, the People's History Museum, St Fagans museum in Cardiff, and the Ulster Hall, Belfast.
+The collective's work employs craft to speak to broader issues.
+In 2010 and 2011, the group left 'samplers' around London Fashion Week Sites with cross-stitched statistics on the low wages of laborers making the clothes that high-paid fashion models wore on the runway.
+Sarah Corbett encourages people to send cross-stitched messages to politicians, arguing that they are more memorable than an email or a petition.
+In 2015, Corbett and the Craftivist Collective researched the members of the board for Marks & Spencer, a retail company that failed to pay its employees livable wages.
+The group presented cross-stitched gifts to M&S board members, encouraging the company to pay 50,000 of their staff members fairly.
+Ten months later, the company made significant changes to their wages; Corbett said that the board took her side and that it was "the most powerful campaign they'd witnessed."